Eddie Henderson Quartet

 The warmth of his conversation came across beautifully through his horn.
 He recounted his memories of playing with Kenny Barron in his intro to ‘Phantoms’, a dark and funky original by the pianist.
 The simple structure of the tune allowed Eddie to play a fantastic, hypnotic muted solo and it was here he sounded most like his mentor, Miles.

 And then the highlight of the evening, an up-tempo and uplifting take on Woody Shaw’s ‘Moontrane’.
-How lucky we were to hear one of the great standards of modern jazz played by one of its master.
+How lucky we were to hear one of the great standards of modern jazz played by one of its masters.
 It closed the set and was met with a thunderous ovation from the audience.
 The second set couldn’t quite match the first, probably because the band wore themselves out signing autographs and talking to audience members during the break.
 They took a chorus to get going on ‘Surrey With The Fringe On Top’, before slipping into a heavy fusion groove on ‘Dreams’.
 Here they focused on the melody, turning the moody atmosphere of the original into a very pretty modal waltz.
 Duke Pearson’s beautiful ballad ‘After the Rain’ was, well… beautiful with bass and drums providing peaceful and controlled accompaniment to the two soloists.
-The band finished with a down home version of ‘Toys’, that really bought out the blues feeling of Herbie’s original.
+The band finished with a down-home version of ‘Toys’, that really bought out the blues feeling of Herbie’s original.

 Credit to The Birmingham Conservatoire for hosting the concert and for making the tickets so affordable at only £8.00.
 The new Eastside Jazz Club opened in September and is probably the best place to hear jazz in Birmingham.
 The 80-seater venue is warm and intimate, with great sightlines, atmospheric low-level lighting and fantastic acoustics.
 It’s a place that plays host to a vast number of young and exciting musicians not least at next month’s ‘Exit Velocity Festival’, where students and graduates from the universities Jazz Department will be performing alongside established artists including Clark Tracey and Kit Downes.